Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 Theorem~\ref{thm:structural-identity} establishes a six-step structural isomorphism between the G\"odel 1931 confession and the dependency-pair confession.
-This subsection places the confession in its precise proof-theoretic taxonomy.
-The placement matters because the word ``G\"odelian'' is ambiguous: it could refer to the Lawvere and Yanofsky diagonal family (Cantor, Russell, G\"odel first theorem via Tarski, Tarski, Turing, L\"ob, Rice), or to the Feferman and Beklemishev reflection family (uniform reflection, conservativity extensions, iterated reflection principles).
-The dependency-pair confession belongs to the second, not the first.
+The word ``G\"odelian'' is ambiguous: it could refer to the Lawvere and Yanofsky diagonal family (Cantor, Russell, G\"odel first theorem via Tarski, Tarski, Turing, L\"ob, Rice), or to the Feferman and Beklemishev reflection family (uniform reflection, conservativity extensions, iterated reflection principles).
+The dependency-pair confession belongs to the second rather than the first.

-\begin{proposition}[DP confession is not a Lawvere and Yanofsky diagonal instance] The dependency-pair confession on the primitive recursion duplicator is not an instance of the Lawvere and Yanofsky fixed-point schema~\cite{lawvere1969,yanofsky2003}. \end{proposition}
+\begin{proposition}[DP confession sits outside the Lawvere and Yanofsky diagonal family] The dependency-pair confession on the primitive recursion duplicator falls outside the Lawvere and Yanofsky fixed-point schema~\cite{lawvere1969,yanofsky2003}. \end{proposition}

 \begin{proof} The Lawvere schema requires: (i) an internal object of codes with a surjective representability map; (ii) an evaluation map $\mathrm{ev}\colon B^A\times A\to B$; (iii) a fixed-point-free endomap on the code object, whose assumed existence yields a contradiction.
-None of these ingredients appears in the dependency-pair construction.
-Marked symbols $F^{\sharp}$ live at the same syntactic level as $F$, not as codes of $F$.
-No evaluation map is invoked.
-The construction produces a positive termination certificate by showing the absence of an infinite minimal chain in a finite dependency-pair graph, not by diagonalization to a contradiction. \end{proof}
+The dependency-pair construction supplies none of these three ingredients.
+Marked symbols $F^{\sharp}$ live at the same syntactic level as $F$ rather than as codes of $F$, and the construction invokes no evaluation map.
+It produces a positive termination certificate by exhibiting the absence of an infinite minimal chain in a finite dependency-pair graph, rather than by diagonalization to a contradiction. \end{proof}

 \begin{proposition}[DP confession is a reflection-family ascent under external soundness license] The dependency-pair confession instantiates the uniform-reflection / externally licensed ascent pattern of Feferman~\cite{feferman1962transfinite}, Kreisel and L\'evy~\cite{kreisellevy1968reflection}, and Beklemishev~\cite{beklemishev2018reflection}: the base proof system $S$ fails to derive $R(a)$; an extension-style package $S'\supseteq S$ carrying an external schematic annotation $\mathrm{AG}(\pi)$ derives $R(a)$; and the resulting ascent is tracked at the artifact-facing $\Pi^0_2/\mathrm{I}\Sigma_1$ register of Proposition~\ref{prop:ag-pi02}.
 In the duplicator case, $S$ is direct aggregation, $\mathrm{AG}(\pi)$ is the Arts and Giesl soundness theorem, and $\pi$ is the step-argument dimension. \end{proposition}